janschill/flatmin/README.md

 you have to add these two libraries `javax.json.jar` and `jsonp-jaxrs.jar`, both located in your `glassfish4/glassfish/modules`-path,  to you `Build Path`.

+## Application server
+Wee will be using glassfish4.

 ## Database
+Our database of choice is Postgres

 ## Resources
+RESTful services use resources as

 ## Header